-Everytime some novelty is introduced in a curriculum, teachers must be adequately trained so they know how to appropriately adjust their practice.
+Everytime some novelty is introduced in a curriculum, be it materials or else, teachers must be adequately trained so they know how to appropriately adjust their practice.
 This is true for both pre-service and in-service teachers.
 It is especially true for the latter, no matter how long an experience they might have.
 In fact, teaching experience, especially when of conventional type, may be a detriment in the process.
 Teachers who get used to specific method and materials often develop some inertia and even close-mindedness that prevent them from being capable or even open to adjust to certain novelties on their own.
-This was in fact the case with Groups 3 in Figures 3 and 4.
+This was in fact the case with Groups 3 in Figures 4 and 5.
 Our experience suggests that the shift of in-service teachers from conventional to IE or modeling instruction requires long training and particular incentives.
-Contrary to what some policymakers and educational administrators around the world, and especially the developing world, actually believe and push for on the ground, innovations in MST curricula cannot be shoved to in-service teachers in a few days or even weeks of training (if any!).
+Contrary to what some policymakers and educational administrators around the world, and especially the Arab world, actually believe and push for on the ground, innovations in S&T curricula cannot be shoved to inservice teachers in a few days or even weeks of training (if any!).

 Such innovations, especially when in line with modern educational theory like modeling theory, require that teachers spend at least one full academic year of special training, followed by years of monitoring and support on the ground.
 In parallel, teachers need to be offered particular incentives, including but not limited to reduction of contact hours at school and special fringe benefits.
 Support must be provided, almost on a daily basis in the early implementation of new materials, locally and/or remotely through appropriate support systems and programs.
-These systems and programs are typically run by educational experts, including master teachers (i.e., teachers who have developed some experience with the new curriculum), university professors, material developers and publishers, who are capable of providing timely and effective feedback to all sorts of inquiry put forth by teachers and administrators on the ground.
+These systems and programs are typically run by educational experts, including master teachers (i.e., teachers who have developed some experience with promoted materials), university professors, material developers and publishers, who are capable of providing timely and effective feedback to all sorts of inquiry put forth by teachers and administrators on the ground.
 In this respect, particular partnerships between local universities and schools are especially helpful.
-The object of such partnerships goes beyond formal training of inservice teachers, which must be reserved to universities and teacher training institutions.
+The object of such partnerships goes beyond formal training of in-service teachers, which must be reserved to universities and teacher training institutions.
 It extends to all nuts and bolts of a curriculum, and especially to action-research that is better carried out by teams of school teachers and university professors.
 Teachers bring in their classroom experience and daily concerns, and professors contribute their expertise in educational theory, scientific theory, modern technology, statistical analysis and various aspects of educational research.

 All in all, normative evaluation for curriculum regulation is a tedious process that requires understanding and commitment on behalf of many actors, including, but not restricted to, policymakers, administrators, curriculum developers, publishers, teachers, and, of course, students.
 Long-term training and support systems and programs need to be instituted in partnership with local universities and teacher training institutions.
-Means and modes of learning and instruction need to be developed and evaluated in concert with concerned teachers and primary actors in support systems, and this within the framework of an appropriate educational theory that helps setting ahead of time explicit criteria of success and failure, criteria that account to certain extents to the SWOT rule on the ground.
-Failure to proceed in this direction would condemn a new curriculum to failure no matter how well it may be originally intended and formulated.
+Learning materials need to be developed and evaluated in concert with concerned teachers and primary actors in support systems, and this within the framework of an appropriate educational theory that helps setting ahead of time explicit criteria of success and failure, criteria that account to certain extents to the SWOT rule on the ground.
+Failure to account to any of the aforementioned would condemn new materials and curriculum no matter how well they may be originally formulated and intended.